Put Safety First

 - Plug outdoor electrical decorations into Ground Fault (GFCI)-protected outlets.

-- Don't run extension cords under carpets, through doorways, or in places where furniture might damage them.
+- Don't run extension cords under carpets, through windows or doorways, or in places where furniture might damage them.

 - Keep outdoor connections above ground and out of puddles.
 Don't run them across driveways and/or walkways.

 - Connect no more than three light strings together as per the manufacturer's instructions.

 - Make sure bulbs don't touch supply cords, wires, cloth, paper, or any material that's not part of the light string.

 - Use the proper clips for securing lights and decorations.
 Staples and nails can damage electrical cords.